Christian Bethancourt Preview, Player Props: Rays vs. Angels

 Christian Bethancourt At The Plate

-- Bethancourt is batting .224 with 14 doubles, eight home runs and 13 walks.
+- Bethancourt is hitting .224 with 14 doubles, eight home runs and 13 walks.

-- In 53.2% of his 79 games this season, Bethancourt has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Bethancourt has picked up a hit in 42 of 79 games this year, with multiple hits 12 times.

-- He has homered in 10.1% of his games this season, and 3% of his trips to the plate.
+- Looking at the 79 games he has played this season, he's hit a home run in eight of them (10.1%), and in 3% of his trips to the plate.

-- Bethancourt has driven home a run in 18 games this season (22.8%), including more than one RBI in 6.3% of his games and producing three or more of his team's runs on two occasions..
+- Bethancourt has an RBI in 18 of 79 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored a run in 28 games this year, with multiple runs nine times.
+- He has scored in 28 of 79 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.